 In fact, the latest Paragard recall initiated by the manufacturer back in 2014 only cited lack of assurance of sterility as the reason when it pulled two lots of the product from the market.

-Since then, no recall has been issued on the product that recognizes its breakage issues.
+Since then, the product has not been recalled yet for its breakage issues.

 The Bottom Line

-Although IUDs are considered to be a safe and effective form of contraception, complications that may affect women’s health may still occur in rare instances.
+IUDs are generally a safe and effective form of contraception.
+However, complications that may affect women’s health may still occur in rare instances.

-And even though uterine perforation, which can be caused by a broken Paragard IUD, may be one of the rarer complications, it is still better to be cautious and be sure to call your doctor if you are experiencing the signs of IUD perforation mentioned above.
+Uterine perforation, for instance, is one of the rarer complications that can result from a broken Paragard IUD.
+Needless to say, it’s still better to be cautious and be sure to call your doctor if you are experiencing the signs of IUD perforation mentioned above.